[Image Source: Dainis Graveris on Unsplash]

 For the students to actively listen, it’s definitely not to hear the same, old “don’t have sex” tirade.
 It’s time to shift the focus elsewhere; educating them on how to stay safe.

 We cannot simply stop at the Condom reference in the ABC acronym.
-It is not enough to briefly allude to the mention of safe sex; should we not take this time to properly impart this knowledge upon the students?
+It is not enough to briefly allude to the mention of safe sex; should we not take this time to properly impart this knowledge to the students?
 This platform can be utilised to discuss healthy expressions of sex – consent, consent, consent – and its presence in our lives.

 There is also a negative stigma associated with the different forms of protection, such as the dose of shame experienced while purchasing condoms or procuring birth control.
 We, as a society, definitely need to look into overcoming the harmful perceptions revolving around the mere topic of sex, if we are to progress and inculcate a healthy viewpoint of such relations into the youth.

 Here’s one simple step to take note of: Be open to discussions.
-The premise of conducting such classes in the first place is to have a space to talk about these topics, and this should encompass all that one needs to know – and not simply what is one comfortable to discuss.
+The premise of conducting such classes in the first place is to have a space to talk about these topics, and this should encompass all that one needs to know – and not simply what is one comfortable discussing.

 It’s Time for A Change